AviatrixSystems/Docs/HowTos/config_FortiGateGCP.rst

    - Transit VPC ID: select the VPC ID for the CSP
    - Firewall Instance ID: automatically populated
-   - Firewall Name: the name you gave your FortiGate firewall?
+   - Firewall Name: the name you gave your FortiGate firewall
    - Firewall Vendor Type: Fortinet FortiGate
    - Firewall API token: paste the API token string from step 1 here
    - Firewall Management IP Address: IP address of your firewall